Alabama Dog Bite Law

 What dogs appear on the dangerous breed list?

-For these breeds the owner is liable for injuries caused by the dog regardless of if the individual dog has ever shown any dangerous tendencies.
+For those breeds included on a dangerous breed list the owner is liable for injuries caused by the dog regardless of if the individual dog has ever shown any dangerous tendencies.
 This means it is effectively a strict liability tort.
 The only possible defense would be provocation.

 Should I consult an attorney?